OSIRIS-REx: OVIRS

 The OSIRIS-REx Visible and IR Spectrometer (OVIRS) is a spectrometer which maps minerals and organic substances on the asteroid's surface.
 It provides full-disc asteroid spectral data at 20 m resolution.
 It maps blue to near-infrared, 400–4300 nm, with a spectral resolution of 7.5–22 nm.
-This data will be used in concert with OTES spectra to guide sample-site selection.
+This data was used in concert with OTES spectra to guide sample-site selection.
 The spectral ranges and resolving powers are sufficient to provide surface maps of carbonates, silicates, sulfates, oxides, adsorbed water and a wide range of organic compounds.

 OTES

-The OSIRIS-REx Thermal Emission Spectrometer (OTES) provides thermal emission spectral maps and local spectral information of candidate sample sites in the thermal infrared channel covering 4–50 µm, again to map mineral and organic substances.
+The OSIRIS-REx Thermal Emission Spectrometer (OTES) provides thermal emission spectral maps and local spectral information of candidate sample sites in the thermal infrared channel covering 4–50 μm, again to map mineral and organic substances.
 The wavelength range, spectral resolution, and radiometric performance are sufficient to resolve and identify silicates, carbonates, sulfates, phosphates, oxides, and hydroxide minerals.
 OTES is also used to measure the total thermal emission from Bennu in support of the requirement to measure emitted radiation globally.

 Based on the performance of Mini-TES in the dusty surface environment of Mars, OTES was designed to be resilient to extreme dust contamination on the optical elements.